Starting the adoption process begins with understanding the requirements to adopt. So, what are the requirements to adopt in Virginia?

 One of the most difficult things to deal with is sharing your excitement with your extended family, only to be met with mixed responses that are not as favorable as you would have hoped.

-Remember though, that you have had much more time reaching your decision to adopt.
+Remember though, that you have had much more time to reach your decision to adopt.
 Unless you have shared your day-to-day adoption ventures with your extended family, they may need some time to digest your adoption decision.

-Of coarse you can go through the adoption process without family support, but having their support does offer much comfort during this exciting yet sometimes stressful time.
+Of course, you can go through the adoption process without family support, but having their support does offer much comfort during this exciting yet sometimes stressful time.

 Going through the adoption process and fulfilling the requirements is easier with family by your side.

 When sharing your adoption decision with your extended family, be mindful that it might take some time for them to get on board with your decision.

 Maybe they secretly had hoped to extend their bloodline.
 Perhaps they are concerned about the race and ethnicity of the child you adopt.
 They could be wondering about possible behavioral, emotional, and physical issues that can sometimes come with a child from a previously broken, unstable home.

 The most important thing you can do when sharing your decision to start the adoption process is to listen and validate their feelings.
 Give them some time to let the adoption news sink in.

 If telling your extended family in person makes you uncomfortable, one option could be to write a handwritten letter and mail it to them.
 This is a much more personal touch over and above what can be a cold-feeling email.

 This allows them to internalize your news, talk amongst themselves, and then circle back around to you after the news has registered.